Embattled Trump warns impeachment would 'crash' economy - Journal du Cameroun

 Trump then said the hush payments were financed with his own money — to which Cohen had access — and that while he had no knowledge of them at the time, he had since been fully transparent.

-In entering a guilty plea, Cohen said under oath that the payments were made “in coordination with and at the direction of a candidate for federal office,” in clear reference to Trump.
+In entering a guilty plea, Cohen said under oath that the payments were made “in coordination with and at the direction of a candidate for federal office” — a clear reference to Trump.

-Despite Trump’s defiant tone, Washington-based campaign finance expert Kate Belinski, of the Nossaman law firm, said to expect legal consequences for both Trump and his campaign — most likely in the form of a civil complaint before the Federal Election Commission.

-In addition to the two counts of violating campaign finance laws, Cohen also has pled guilty to six counts of fraud.
+In addition to the two counts of violating campaign finance laws, Cohen also has pleaded guilty to six counts of fraud.

 In the sit-down with Fox, Trump slammed his once close associate for “flipping,” saying it “almost ought to be outlawed.”